 From 1 July 2017, a new measure is used against unlicensed (mostly offshore) operators.
 The government enforces a blacklist of websites used for offering unlicensed gambling.
-As at March 2021, over 13,800 addresses (URLs) have to be blocked by Polish internet service providers.
+As at 29 March 2022, over 22,000 addresses (URLs) have to be blocked by Polish internet service providers, almost doubling the total number of addresses blocked a year before.
 Payment service providers in Poland are also required to cease providing their services for such blacklisted websites.
 These measures are often criticised for being too restrictive, but licensed betting operators commend them as they have reportedly observed a significant increase in sales and decrease of the grey zone.

 Legal and regulatory framework

 The legal issues applicable to gambling are mostly regulated in the Act.
 Criminal sanctions for illegal gambling are provided in the Penal Code and the Fiscal Penal Code.